Host Program

 Can a host have more than one student?

 Yes!
 The number of student applications usually outweighs the number of available hosts.
 Some hosts have found that hosting two (or more) students is actually easier.
-If they are from different countries, lively conversations can occur when comparing experiences.
+If they are from different countries, interesting conversations can occur when comparing experiences.

 What are the financial expectations of hosting?